Toggle menu

 Can you tell us more about the savings in Eastbourne?

-Following further assessments and consultation with employees and stakeholder groups, a second round of savings will be on the Cabinet agenda on Wednesday 13 November 2024.
+Following further assessments and consultation with employees and stakeholder groups, a second round of savings were considered, along with the consultation report at Cabinet on Wednesday 13 November 2024.

-What discretionary services is the council consulting over?
+What discretionary services did the council consult over?

 Public toilets: moving to a community toilet scheme